The Leadership Blog

 As you reflect this week, ask yourself:

-What systems do I want to create to get the results I want?
+What systems do I need to create to get the results I want?

 Don’t leave it to chance.
 Design the systems upstream and watch your people thrive downstream.